madalinungureanu/user-profile-picture/readme.txt

 == Documentation and Feedback ==

-See the documentation on <a href="https://github.com/ronalfy/user-profile-picture">GitHub</a>.
+See the documentation on <a href="https://github.com/madalinungureanu/user-profile-picture">GitHub</a>.

-> Please <a href="https://wordpress.org/support/plugin/metronet-profile-picture/reviews/#new-post">Rate the Plugin</a> or <a href="https://mediaron.com/give/">Give Back</a> to show support.
+> Please <a href="https://wordpress.org/support/plugin/metronet-profile-picture/reviews/#new-post">Rate the Plugin</a>.

 == Installation ==